zer0cache/matic-docs/docs/develop/ethereum-polygon/pos/getting-started.md

 Want to watch all of this in video form?
 Please check it out below

 - Once mapping is done, you can either use the **matic.js SDK** to interact with the contracts or you can do the same without the SDK.
 However, the matic.js SDK is designed in a very user friendly way to make the asset transfer mechanism very easy to integrate with any application.
+Please, check [matic.js Documentation](https://maticnetwork.github.io/matic.js/docs/get-started/) to get started.

 - **The complete cycle of transferring assets from Ethereum to Polygon and then back to Ethereum** will be explained through this tutorial.
 In short, the process can be summed up as mentioned below: